heir04/QuantumVotingSystem/README.md

 Time-based voting controls
 Areas for Enhancement:

-QuantumController is currently empty - could be expanded for additional quantum operations Result compilation and display could be enhanced
-Vote verification and audit trail features
 The system effectively combines classical web application patterns with quantum computing principles to create a secure, transparent, and tamper-resistant voting platform.
 The quantum component adds a layer of cryptographic security through true randomness generation that's difficult to replicate or predict.